xpack/logger-ts/README.md

 own projects.

-The `@xpack/logger` module can be imported in both TypeScript and JavaScript ES6 Node.js code with:
+The `@xpack/logger` module can be imported in both TypeScript and JavaScript Node.js code

+In TypeScript and ECMAScript modules, use `import`:

 ```typescript
 import { Logger } from '@xpack/logger'
 ```

-To include it in JavaScript CommonJS Node.js code, use:
+In JavaScript with CommonJS, use `require()`:

 ```javascript
 const { Logger } = request('@xpack/logger')